 Complete New Fictional Language

 Lastly, you have the master language creators.
 They spend the time to create a completely new language for their world.
 But, to no one’s surprise, the books in the last category feel a lot like the books in the third category, and by now, it’s pretty clear why.

-The decision you make about the languages in your fantasy world is going to influence the difficulty of writing, but, more importantly, the difficulty of reading.
+The decision you make about the languages in your fantasy world will influence the difficulty of writing, but, more importantly, the difficulty of reading.
 For beginning writers, I suggest choosing categories 1 or 2.
 Once you get better at creating worlds, you should move to category 3.
 I would never recommend anyone to spend the time to create a full fictional language unless this really becomes your hobby.

 Since the point of this was not to teach you how to create a new language, but rather to help you decide on your approach to using a new language in your fiction, I will provide you with some resources you can check, should you decide you want a new language:

 - Mark Rosenfelder’s Language Construction Kit – A website loaded with articles and examples on language creation

-- Mark has also authored two books that are essential:
+- Mark has also authored two essential books:

 Fictional Language – Writing Systems

 People are visual.
 We understand differences when we see things that look different.
 From this perspective, using a different writing system to signify a different language is a good way to make a fast and deep impact.
 Of course, we are talking about the visual representation of the alphabet.
-The way it usually works is this: a language has certain phonology (the way it sounds) and then it has a certain visual representation (alphabet) and a set of rules that explain how to read the alphabet so that it sounds like the language.
+The way it usually works is this: a language has certain phonology (the way it sounds).
+It has a certain visual representation (alphabet) and rules that explain how to read the alphabet so that it sounds like the language.